bids-standard/bids-specification/src/99-appendices/06-meg-file-formats.md

 ## Neuromag/Elekta/MEGIN

-Neuromag/Elekta/MEGIN data and Tristan Technologies BabyMEG data is stored with file extension `.fif`.
+Neuromag/Elekta/MEGIN and Tristan Technologies BabyMEG data is stored as FIFF files with the extension `.fif`.
 The digitized positions of the head points are saved inside the fif file along with the MEG data, with typically no `_headshape` file.

 ```Text
 sub-<label>[_ses-<label>]_task-<label>[_run-<index>]_meg.fif